-- 19. Develop outreach, education, and communication to support concepts and strategies needed to advance social equity through a discourse that reflects a range of values and social identities. - 20.
+- Develop outreach, education, and communication to support concepts and strategies needed to advance social equity through a discourse that reflects a range of values and social identities. - 20.
 Establish and implement structures for inclusion that engage stakeholders and allow for community engagement and input. - 21.
 Align affordable housing developments with sustainable building practices and maintenance programs.
+Focus financial resources and support programs that promote an energy transition around lower to moderate income (LMI) households. - 22.
 Focus financial resources and support programs that promote an energy transition around lower to moderate income (LMI) households.